starsholic/LOVEU-CVPR22-AQTC/README.md

-## Winning the CVPR'22 LOVEU-AQTC challenge:
+## Winning the CVPR'22 LOVEU-AQTC challenge

 ### A Two-stage Function-centric Approach